 Your shares may be voted if they are held in the name of a brokerage firm, even if you do not provide the brokerage firm with voting instructions.
-Brokerage firms have the authority under the New York Stock Exchange ("NYSE") rules to cast votes on certain "routine" matters if they do not receive instructions from their customers.
-The election of Directors and the proposal to ratify the selection of KPMG as our independent registered public accounting firm for fiscal year 2006 are considered routine matters for which brokerage firms may vote unvoted shares.
+Brokerage firms have the authority under the NYSE rules to cast votes on certain "routine" matters if they do not receive instructions from their customers.
+The election of Directors is considered a routine matter for which brokerage firms may vote unvoted shares.
 When a proposal is not a routine matter and the brokerage firm has not received voting instructions from the beneficial owner of the shares with respect to that proposal, the brokerage firm cannot vote the shares on that proposal.
 This is called a "broker non-vote."